-Agile, SCRUM, enterprise architecture, digital transformation, and even cloud computing is all talked about as if they will save the company a fortune, generate new revenue, and, oh my god, change the world.
-Non-technical executives are sold business cases written by technologists, and they proceed with unjustified optimism.
-DevOps and SCRUM, Agile’s cousins, are the focus this time.
+Agile, SCRUM, enterprise architecture, digital transformation and even cloud computing are all talked about as if they will save the company a fortune, generate new revenue and, oh my god, change the world.
+Non-technical executives are sold business cases written by technologists, and they proceed with unjustified optimism – SCRUM and DevOps, Agile’s cousins, are the focus this time.

 It’s safe to say that agile projects fail more often than any other type.
 Despite this, we continue to promote “Agile” as a panacea: “Everything would be perfect if we only had an Agile environment, an Agile team, and executives who supported Agile transformation.”

 There have been numerous Agile failures, and a cottage industry has sprung up to try to explain why this keeps happening so frequently.
 SCRUM and DevOps are the next two options.
 Their failure rate is also high.